chrporter22/pca_pipeline/README.md

     + delta / gamma / theta / vega
     + moneyness (spot – strike)
     + time to expiry normalized
-    + PCA & Drift Detection Pipeline
-    + PCA on the first 5 components

 **Each 64×14 sample → flatten to 896 vector → normalize → PCA(5)**
 - Drift Detection
     + Eigenvalue shifts
+    + PCA on the first 5 components
     + Wasserstein distance on PCA embedding
     + ADWIN or Kolmogorov drift tests
     + Hotelling’s T² statistic on the 5-component space